steveshead/themed_php_database_login_register/README.md

 You can add, edit and delete users through the admin panel, or users can register on the website itself.
 The script will check to see if the email address has already been used.
 You can have as many members or admins as you need.

+## Session timeout
+The session timeout has been set to one hour.
+You can change the duration in the settings menu of the admin panel, or direclty in config.php.

 ## Google OAuth Sign In
-For google oauth to work you need to configure oauth in your google workspace dashboard, then replace the following in config.php:
+For google oauth to work you need to configure oauth in your google workspace dashboard, then replace the following in the settings menu of the admin panel, or directly in config.php:

 Replace **YOUR_CLIENT_ID** with your google auth client ID\
 Replace **YOUR_SECRET_KEY** with your google auth client secret\